 Even worse, given the costs — in time, resources, and money — of hiring a new employee, these failures get put under a microscope if we have to start the process all over.
 But, what if we could predict whether a potential hire would be a successful one?

-Could a machine learning model effectively help us predict the best candidate for the job?
+Could a machine learning for HR model effectively help us predict the best candidate for the job?
 What data would we need, and how would it look?
 More importantly, does the data we have match the answers we need to get, or do we need to reframe our questions to get answers that are relevant?

 Before writing a line of code and building a predictive model, it’s worth examining the data we’re starting from to make sure we’ve framed the problem (and thus the solution) the right way.